Lucy Webb Hayes

 Lucy Webb Hayes was a helpmate during Rutherfords term as President.
 She was the first Presidents wife to be called First Lady.
 She did not serve alcohol at the White House, but in reality it was Rutherfords decision to forego alcohol.
 He realized the importance of temperance advocates to the Republican Party and the need for public officials to maintain a dignified demeanor in public.

 Lucys compassion and sincerity endeared her to Washingtonians.
-She regularly visited the National Deaf Mute College and the Hampton Institute where she sponsored a scholarship for Native American students.
+She regularly visited the National Deaf Mute College and the Hampton Institute where she sponsored a scholarship for an African American student.
 She continued to show concern for the poor by contributing generously to Washington charities.
 Fond of children, the White House was open to her childrens friends.
-She also started what has become a tradition: when the children of Washington were banned from rolling their Easter eggs on the Capitol grounds, Lucy invited them to use the White House lawn on the Monday following Easter.
+She also started what has become a tradition: when the children of Washington were banned from rolling their Easter eggs on the Capitol grounds, they were invited to use the White House lawn on the Monday following Easter.
 Her young adult nieces and cousins were also guests at the White House, often assisting in the hosting of White House social functions.
 By the end of Rutherfords term in office, Lucy was acclaimed the "most widely known and popular Presidents wife the country has known."

 The Hayes family returned to their Fremont, Ohio, home, Spiegel Grove, in 1881.
 Surrounded by family, friends, flowers, and fauna (at one time the White House was home to a mockingbird, two dogs, a goat, and the nations first Siamese cat, and Spiegel Grove housed many pets), Lucy spent her last eight years at Spiegel Grove.
 A few days after suffering a stroke, Lucy Webb Hayes passed away 25 June 1889.